virus2500/blocklist-with-ipset/README.md

 You will need to install ipset!

-If you want to run the script as an cronjob you will have to specify the absolute path to the whitelist.txt and blacklist.txt in blocklist.pl
+Also you will have to specify where your binarys are located.
+This settings can be made in blocklist.pl .

-my $whiteList = "whitelist.txt";

-my $blackList = "blacklist.txt";

-to e.g.

-my $whiteList = "/scripts/blocklist/whitelist.txt";

-my $blackList = "/scripts/blocklist/blacklist.txt"

-where /scripts/blocklist/ is the path to the white and blacklist file!

-While in blocklist.pl please also specify and verify where your binarys are located.

-(These can be found via "which" e.g. "which iptables")
+(You can find out where your binarys are with "which" e.g. "which iptables")

+These values need to verified for your system:

 my $iptables = "/sbin/iptables";